-Below are some of the activities to consider your self-drive safari in Rwanda
+Below are some of the activities to consider for your self-drive safari in Rwanda

-Volcanoes national park is one of the oldest national parks in Africa.
+Volcanoes National Park is one of the oldest national parks in Africa.
 Though it is one of the top self-drive destinations in Rwanda; the main activities will be done outside your vehicle.
-This implies that you will have to park your car aside in order to explore the park to the beats.
+This implies that you will have to park your car aside in order to explore the park to the beat.

-Among the other top activities in volcanoes national park besides; trekking the endangered mountain gorillas, include community tours, golden monkey tracking, Volcano climbing among several other activities.
+Among the other top activities in Volcanoes National Park besides; trekking the endangered mountain gorillas, include community tours, golden monkey tracking, and Volcano climbing among several other activities.